petzval/btferret/README.md

 The module can then be built via:

 ```
-python3 btfpy.py build
+python3 btfpymake.py build
 ```

 The build should compile btlib.c and btfpython.c into a Python module.
 It creates a directory build/ and a subdirectory called something like lib.linux-arm71-3.7/ which contains the module called something like btfpy.cpython-37m-arm-linux-gnueabihf.so.
-The btfpy.py code copies this out of the build directory to the btfpy.py directory and renames it btfpy.so.
+The btfpymake.py code copies this out of the build directory to the btfpymake.py directory and renames it btfpy.so.
 If this has worked, the build directory and everything in it can be deleted.
-(Every time btfpy.py is run it checks for an existing module in the build directory and deletes it to ensure that the build proceeds.)
+(Every time btfpymake.py is run it checks for an existing module in the build directory and deletes it to ensure that the build proceeds.)
+At the top of Python code "import btfpy" looks for btfpy.so.

 Run btferret.py in the same directory as btfpy.so and devices.txt.
 All btferret code needs root permission so use sudo, or run from root.